-You’ve just landed the job of your dreams, and you’re still recovering from the great news.
-You need to write to your new boss, formally accepting the role and perhaps return signed documents - but what is the best way to maintain the good impression you’ve made so far?
+The most professional course of action is to write to your new boss, formally accepting the role and perhaps returning any signed documents that are required - but what is the best way to do this while maintaining the good impression you’ve made so far?

 Here’s a step by step guide on how to write a job acceptance letter or email.

 If you have documents to return, a printed letter in a professional tone should accompany them, but if you’re accepting a job offer made on the phone (or itself via email), then a formal email in return is fine.
 The key word here, though, is formal: your new employers are not your pals just yet, so steer well clear of any LOLs, emojis and informal spellings.
 Keep things simple and professional at all times, and avoid the tendency to ramble; your soon-to-be boss is essentially just looking for confirmation that you're accepting their offer, after all.

 In even the briefest of letters, you should say thank you and make it clear you’re excited about the opportunity.
 It's also a formal indication of your willingness to accept their offer (just short of signing the contract), so you should be very direct and clear that that is what you're doing.
 Aim for something along the lines of: "I am delighted to formally accept your offer of employment in the role of XX".

 You may have a long notice period before actually assuming your new position, so maintaining a positive impression is important, too.
 A more personal touch such as thanking the interviewer for making you feel comfortable is an excellent idea and reinforces the sentiment that you are trying to convey.

 3. Confirm Details of the Job Offer With Your New Employer